avielzecharia/avlgo/avlgo/data_structures/README.md

 ## Disjoint Set ##
 Also called a union–find data structure or merge–find set, is a data structure that stores a partition of a set into disjoint subsets.
+This DS can be used for many purposes such as keep track of connected components of an undirected graph or even for finding MST in Kruskal's algorithm.

 The following API is exposed to the user:
 * `DisjointSet` - `make_set`, `find`, `union` with nearly constant time.